Greek and Latin roots worksheets

 This skill runs from 4th grade through 6th grade.
 Pick a grade above for level-matched sentences, teaching notes, and worksheets.

-Many English words are built from ancient Greek and Latin parts: tele (far), port (carry), graph (write), photo (light), auto (self), bio (life).
-Fourth graders learn the most common roots and use them to take apart words like photograph and transport instead of memorizing each one cold.
+Many English words are built from ancient Greek and Latin parts: tele (far), port (carry), graph (write), photo (light).
+Fourth graders learn the most common roots and use them to take apart words like photograph and transport.

-Fifth graders widen the set (chron, hydr, therm, cred, mem, ped, man, scrib) and start using roots the way readers actually do: meeting an unfamiliar word like dehydration mid-sentence and reasoning from hydr that water is involved.
-One root often unlocks five or six words at once.
+Fifth graders widen the set (chron, hydr, therm, cred, mem, ped, man, scrib) and use roots the way readers actually do: meeting an unfamiliar word like dehydration mid-sentence and reasoning from hydr that water is involved.

 By 6th grade, roots become a word-attack strategy for academic vocabulary across subjects: chronological in history, geothermal in science, credible in debate.
 Students combine roots with the prefixes and suffixes they already know to decode words they have never seen.